 A database with suitable genetic laboratories is available in Appendix 2.
 This list was created based on the information received from ACCOBAMS NFPs and workshop participants in September 2022.
+It was later updated in November 2023.
 It should be noted that the list is not exhaustive and other laboratories may also have suitable facilities.